junland/dragon/CHEATSHEET.md

 8. Burn or emulate the ISO image, *OUTPUT.bootstrap/stage2/cdrom/dragora-live.iso*.

+Hint:

->    To speed up the build procedure, multiple jobs can be passed to the<br/>
+To speed up the build procedure multiple jobs can be passed to the compiler.<br/>
-> compiler.
-Just give the -j option to the *bootstrap* script and pass<br/>
+Just give the -j option to the *bootstrap* script and pass the same one to the<br/>
-> the same one to the connected *qi* in the pipe.
-Consider the value for<br/>
+connected *qi* in the pipe.
+Consider the value for -j taking into account the<br/>
-> -j taking into account the number of processors + 1, e.g -j3
+number of processors + 1, for example: -j3

 ---